CSAFE-ISU/cmcR/cran-comments.md

 This is a resubmission.

-The previous version was rejected with the following comments:
+The previous version was failed with the following comments from Professor Ripley:

 "It seems we need to remind you of the CRAN policy: